japila-books/kafka-internals/docs/KafkaConfig.md

 Must be at least 1

-Use `offsetsTopicPartitions` to access the current value.
+Use `KafkaConfig.offsetsTopicPartitions` to access the current value.

 Used when: